-Teaching and public outreach are important parts of my vocation as a physicist, although they have not been part of my formal job responsibilities since I was a Graduate Student Instructor for introductory electromagnetism in 2004.
+Teaching and public outreach are important parts of my vocation as a physicist, although they have only infrequently been part of my formal job responsibilities.
 Fortunately, I can always take up this work in my copious spare time.
 While I lived in California, I volunteered for the Prison University Project, spending many semesters teaching (and several semesters organizing) a pre-college math class for inmates at San Quentin prison.
 I also taught a one-hour lesson on gravity to Berkeley second graders, and made a few appearances at Berkeley-area events to explain my group's research to random passers-by.
 I did a lot of work on physics articles for Wikipedia; although I mostly stopped shortly after writing an article in Symmetry about how Wikipedia needs more physicists, I still stand by every word.
-I first began writing for the US/LHC Blogs in May 2008, with a level of consistency and quality that can best be described as “varied”; I hope to achieve this high standard once again now that I have returned from my dissertation-writing hiatus.Any remaining time after that goes into keeping up with widely dispersed friends and family online, playing board games, and preposterous weekend train trips around Europe.
+I have participated in, and even on one or two occasions helped organized and host, the Hangouts with CERN.
+I first began writing for the US/LHC Blogs (now part of Quantum Diaries) in May 2008, with a level of consistency and quality that can best be described as “varied," which I strive to maintain to this day.